 Double/triple split system: An increasingly uncommon configuration that consists of a single outdoor unit and two or three indoor units that cannot be controlled individually.

 Portable products: Like window/wall units, portable air conditioners are unitary systems.
-However, they are contained entirely within the space to be conditioned (i.e. a room) and air is drawn from indoors, cooled and then expelled outside via a single duct.
-These products are not currently regulated – for more information see Portable air conditioners.
+However, they are contained entirely within the space to be conditioned (i.e. a room) and air is drawn from indoors, cooled and then expelled outside via a single or double duct.
+These products are regulated under the 2019 Determination, with new energy efficiency and labelling requirements coming into force from April 2020 – for more information see Portable air conditioners.

 Single phase non-ducted air conditioners for household use are regulated for energy labelling in Australia and New Zealand.
 All three phase and single phase ducted air conditioners up to 65kW cooling capacity are regulated for Minimum Energy Performance Standards (MEPS).
 Manufacturers can choose to label three phase and ducted air conditioners, but this is not mandatory.
 MEPS details are shown on the air conditioner MEPS page.